tol/webmine/README.md

     (entries feed-url)

-Get the canonical rss/atom feeds from a given seq of urls.
+Identify the canonical rss/atom feeds from a given seq of urls.

     (canonical-feeds feed-urls)